 There might be an extra effect here, we realized later.
 As we give loads of that knowledge, as well as our Yoast SEO for WordPress plugin, away for free.
 We’ve had quite the number of people telling they were glad to be able to purchase the eBook, to support the development of the plugin.
 Thank you for that.

 Similar things happen after a software release by the way.
 We see spikes in traffic and sales after a release.
 The plugin directory is in this case, not per se deliberately, another channel for us to keep in touch.
 Our 3.3 release of June is a nice example of that:

 Have great support

 Customer experience is probably one of the main reasons (next to your product, obviously) that your customers keep buying from you.
 Support is an important aspect of that customer experience.
 If you want people to keep coming back, make sure you give them the support they deserve.
 Happy customers are loyal customers.
-Loyalty translates into more revenue for your business, with US consumers willing to spend 17 percent more, if they believe your customer service is top notch.
+Customer loyalty translates into more revenue for your business, with US consumers willing to spend 17 percent more, if they believe your customer service is top notch.
 Of course, for Dutch people this is probably about half that, but that’s because we’re cheap.

 If you search the internet, you’ll find a variety of opinions on how to create the best customer service possible.
 In our opinion, a couple of things matter for sure:

 - Relate to the customer’s problem and guide him towards a solution.
 Keep him in the loop and be honest about your findings.

 - The goal should be to answer any ticket within 24 hours or less.
 At Yoast, our support system (HelpScout) shows that almost half of our support is actually answered by a member of our global support team within the hour.